Wedding of Prince Albert Edward and Princess Alexandra

 The wedding of Albert Edward, Prince of Wales (later King Edward VII), and Princess Alexandra of Denmark (later Queen Alexandra) took place on 10 March 1863 at St. George's Chapel, Windsor Castle.
-It was the first royal wedding to take place at St. George's, and the last wedding of a prince of Wales until Prince Charles and Lady Diana Spencer's 1981 wedding.
-Albert Edward became King Edward VII in 1901.
+It was the first royal wedding to take place at St. George's, and the last wedding of a Prince of Wales until Prince Charles and Lady Diana Spencer's 1981 wedding.

 Engagement

-Before his marriage, Prince Albert Edward, known as "Bertie" amongst his family, garnered a reputation as a philandering prince, and his irresponsibility was greatly detested by his parents, Queen Victoria and Albert, Prince Consort.
+Before his marriage, Prince Albert Edward, known as "Bertie" amongst his family, garnered a reputation as a philandering prince, and his irresponsibility was greatly detested by his parents, Queen Victoria and Prince Albert.
 They sought to put a stop to his affairs by means of marriage and thereby bring stability to his life.
-In 1858, the Queen and Prince Albert began the process of finding their son a suitable bride, preferable a German Protestant.
+In 1858, the Queen and Prince Albert began the process of finding their son a suitable bride, preferably a German Protestant.
 The Prince's older sister, Victoria, Princess Royal (by then Crown Princess of Prussia), aided the Queen in drafting a list of potential brides, the fifth on the list being the thirteen-year-old Princess Alexandra of Denmark, the eldest daughter of Prince Christian of Schleswig-Holstein-Sonderburg-Beck (later King Christian IX of Denmark) and Louise of Hesse-Kassel.
 In the end, Bertie's father agreed on Alexandra, remarking that she was "the only one to be chosen."
 Prince Albert Edward and Princess Alexandra met on 24 September 1861 at Speyer Cathedral, Germany, an arrangement engineered by Princess Victoria.

 On 14 December that year, Prince Albert died of typhoid, causing the Queen to enter a deep state of mourning.
 She blamed his death on their son and his promiscuous affairs, most recently with actress Nellie Clifden that caused a rift between Bertie and his father.
 Perhaps to appease his mother by following the late Prince Consort's wishes, Bertie proposed to Alexandra on their next meeting.
 They were engaged on 9 September 1862 at the Palace of Laeken, Belgium.

 Princess Alexandra arrived in Britain abroad the royal yacht Victoria and Albert on 7 March 1863, just a few months after the engagement.
 She was received by large crowds as she landed in Gravesend, Kent.
 She joined the Prince of Wales on the royal train for the journey to London, where she was greeted by an anxious Queen Victoria.